sm2774us/full_stack_interview_prep_2021/README.md

 Is it possible to express a date range using a single **`time`** element?

 ##### A7.
-No, it isn’t possible.
+No, it isn't possible.
 The information can be expressed using two [time elements](https://www.w3.org/TR/html5/text-level-semantics.html#the-time-element) though.
 For example to describe a time interval ranging from November 6, 2014 to November 9, 2014, a developer can write:

 ```html